Insights, Tips, and Tales

 1. Keep Grass Cut & Shrubs Trimmed to Prevent Fleas and Ticks

-Fleas and ticks love shady, moist areas like overgrown lawns and brushy edges.
+Fleas and ticks love shady, moist areas like overgrown lawns and brushy edges, and summer heat tends to make flea problems worse.
 Stay ahead by:

 • Mowing your lawn regularly